JL-14/milestone-project-housing-issues/README.md

 - Pipeline performance metrics

 ## Unfixed Bugs
-- There is a bug whereby repeated entries in the Houseprice Predictor Tool redirects the user back to the Summary Page
+- There is a bug in the IDE preview of the app whereby repeated entries in the Houseprice Predictor Tool redirects the user back to the Summary Page.
+This has not carried over to the deployed Heroky version of the app so has been left.
-- There is a bug whereby the Summary Page also displays the Houseprice Predictor Tool on loading (and after redirect)
+- There is a bug in the IDE preview of the app whereby the Summary Page also displays the Houseprice Predictor Tool on loading (and after redirect).
+This has not carried over to the deployed Heroky version of the app so has been left.

 ## Deployment
 ### Heroku